Kim Il Sung: Contributions to political theory

-Kim Il-sung's most notable contribution to political theory is his conceptualization of the Juche idea, originally described as a variant of Marxism–Leninism.
+Kim Il Sung's most notable contribution to political theory is his conceptualization of the Juche idea, originally described as a variant of Marxism–Leninism.

 In his writings, Kim engaged with Karl Marx's metaphor that religion is the opium of the people.
 He did so both in the context of responding to his comrades who objected to working with religious groups (Chonbulygo and Chondoism, respectively).
 In the first instance, Kim replies that a person is "mistaken" if he or she believes Marx's proposition regarding "opium of the people" can be applied in all instances, explaining that if a religion "prays for dealing out divine punishment to Japan and blessing the Korean nation" then it is a "patriotic religion" and its believers are patriots.
 In the second, Kim states that Marx's metaphor "must not be construed radically and unilaterally" because Marx was warning against "the temptation of a religious mirage and not opposing believers in general."
 Because the communist movement in Korea was fighting a struggle for "national salvation" against Japan, Kim writes that anyone with a similar agenda can join the struggle and that "even a religionist ... must be enrolled in our ranks without hesitation."

 Personal life

-Kim Il-sung married twice.
-His first wife, Kim Jong-suk (1917–1949), gave birth to two sons and one daughter before her death in childbirth during the delivery of a stillborn girl.
-Kim Jong-il was his oldest son.
-The other son (Kim Man-il, or Shaura Kim) of this marriage died in 1947 in a swimming accident.
+Kim Il Sung is believed to have married 3 times, although virtually nothing is known about his first wife.
+His second wife, Kim Jong Suk (1917–1949), gave birth to two sons and one daughter before her death in childbirth during the delivery of a stillborn girl.
+Kim Jong Il was his oldest son.
+The other son (Kim Man-il, or Alexandrovich Kim) of this marriage died in 1947 in a swimming accident.
 A daughter, Kim Kyong-hui, was born in 1946.

-Kim married Kim Song-ae (1924–2014) in 1952, and it is believed that he had three children with her: Kim Yŏng-il (not to be confused with the former Premier of North Korea with the same name), Kim Kyŏng-il, and Kim Pyong-il.
+Kim married Kim Song-ae (1924–2014) in 1952, and had four children with her: Kim Kyong Suk (1951–), Kim Kyong Jin (1952–), Kim Pyong Il (1954–), and Kim Yong Il (1955–2000, not to be confused with the former Premier of North Korea with the same name).
 Kim Pyong-il was prominent in Korean politics until he became ambassador to Hungary.
-In 2015, Kim Pyong-il became ambassador to the Czech Republic, but officially retired in 2019 and resides once again in North Korea.
+In 2015, Kim Pyong Il became the ambassador to the Czech Republic; he officially retired in 2019 and returned to North Korea.

-Kim was reported to have had other children with women who he was not married to.
+Kim was reported to have had other children with women to whom he was not married.
 They included Kim Hyŏn-nam (born 1972, head of the Propaganda and Agitation Department of the Workers' Party since 2002).